kristinca/MA2-final/README.md

 # MA2-zaključno nalogo
-Some code for my Final Model Analysis 2 report:
+Some code for my Final Model Analysis II report:

 ma20131 - heat transfer via conduction;\
 The domain is a square and we have Dirichlet b.c. at the left and right edge, at top and bottom of the domain we have Neumann b.c.\